 In the next 12 months, 7 close friends and 10 other acquaintances of mine had their interviews.
-I was interviewed for an hour and a half but my friends were all interviewed for 30 minutes.
+I was interviewed for an hour and a half, but my friends were all interviewed for 30 minutes.
 The order of questions for them was also the same.
-There was a clear pattern and that’s what I am sharing to you.
+There was a clear pattern, and that’s what I am sharing with you.

 My interview was in Los Angeles, California.
-Traffic is bad and I am not just talking automobiles.
-There are a lot of traffic in USCIS itself.
-I surveyed the area to determine where is the best place to park, but I still doubled my travel time allotment and also tripled my processing time allotment and I made it only with 10 minutes to spare because of the time it took me to go through security.
+Traffic is bad, and I am not just talking automobiles.
+There is a lot of traffic in USCIS itself.
+I surveyed the area to determine where is the best place to park, but I still doubled my travel time allotment and also tripled my processing time allotment, and I made it only with 10 minutes to spare because of the time it took me to go through security.

 This was probably my biggest mistake.
 I didn’t bring a copy of all the documents (including pieces of evidence) submitted to USCIS.

 In the process of the interview, he extensively asked me about my books, movies, comics, and past works.
-Whenever I mention any of my past works, he would ask to show me a poster or evidence that those exist.
-Since I didn’t have it at my disposal to pull it out, he had to do it, and I could see the irritation in his eyes as he had to search through 2 boxes of evidence which has been jumbled around since he apparently already reviewed it prior to the interview.
+Whenever I mentioned any of my past works, he would ask me to show a poster or evidence that those exist.
+Since I didn’t have it at my disposal to pull it out, he had to do it, and I could see the irritation in his eyes as he had to search through 2 boxes of evidence that had been jumbled around since he apparently already reviewed it prior to the interview.
 Yes, even if he had already gone through the documents, he still asked me about it.

 So, make sure to bring all your documents and know them by heart.
 When the interviewer asks you for it, you should be able to easily pull it out.
 Not only will it make the interview faster, but it will also keep your interviewer from getting irritated.

 My lawyer wasn’t with me because we both felt it was unnecessary, but the first thing the interviewer asked about was my lawyer.
 I was asked to sign a document stating I am allowing myself to be interviewed without my lawyer.
-Another friend didn’t bring her lawyer and she was asked the same thing.
-By the time my third friend had her interview, most lawyers already made it a standard procedure to go with their clients in Change of Status interview.
+Another friend didn’t bring her lawyer, and she was asked the same thing.
+By the time my third friend had her interview, most lawyers already made it a standard procedure to go with their clients to the Change of Status interview.